-PerfectForms offers forms and workflow software that allow the non-technical user to create pixel-perfect forms using an intuitive, drag-and-drop interface.
+PerfectForms offers workflow and form software that allow the non-technical user to create pixel-perfect forms using an intuitive, drag-and-drop interface.
 Moreover, these forms can be connected into workflows with the same drag-and-drop convenience.
 The result is a sharp decrease in physical resource use (like paper and ink), processes that happen considerably faster, and the creation of an audit trail at every step of a process.
 With PerfectForms, record-keeping is more closely woven into processes themselves.
 The result is less wasted effort, money, and time.
 Why not sign up for a free trial of PerfectForms?
 Learn for yourself how easy it can be to leave inefficient paper forms and manual workflows behind while vastly improving your business record-keeping.

 Tags: workflow solutions